rokucommunity/.github/README.md

 5. Click **Commit changes**

 Once these workflows are set up, your repository will automatically follow the structured release process!

 ---
+## Recovering from a Failed Release CI

+If the release CI fails and does not recover automatically, follow these steps to reset the release process:

+1. **Delete the GitHub Release**
+   - Go to the **Releases** section of your repository.
+   - Find the failed release.
+   - Click **Delete release**.

+2. **Delete the Pull Request for the Release**
+   - Navigate to the **Pull Requests** tab.
+   - Locate the pull request associated with the release.
+   - Close and delete the pull request.

+3. **Delete the Release Branch**
+   - Go to the **Branches** section of your repository.
+   - Find the branch created for the release (e.g., `release/version`).
+   - Delete the branch.

+---
 ## Command Line